A Proven Plan to Manage Telecommuters

 • Overall Goals

-Having a clear workflow helps to manage new tasks as they come in, and it keeps everyone on the same page when trying get work done.
-A lack of clear responsibilities and deadlines can kill any remote-work arrangement.
+Having a clear workflow helps to manage new tasks as they come in, and it keeps everyone on the same page when trying to get work done.
+A lack of clear responsibilities and deadlines can kill any remote work arrangement.

 2) Establish a Communication Plan

-This goes hand in hand with putting together a plan for managing your workflow.
-It’s absolutely critical that lines of communication are clearly laid out early on.
-You don’t want employees waiting for a call to discuss new projects when you’re planning on emailing details to them.
+This goes hand in hand with creating a plan for managing your workflow.
+Lines of communication must be clearly laid out early on.
+You don’t want employees waiting for a call to discuss new projects when you plan to email them details.
 One of the challenges to this kind of setup is to find the right mix of communication tools that fits your unique situation.
-This is something that takes ongoing effort, and should be frequently reevaluated to make sure everything is communicated clearly between team members.
+This takes ongoing effort and should be frequently reevaluated to ensure everything is communicated clearly between team members.
 In addition, you’ll also want to establish standards for how your workers communicate with clients.
 This is especially important if you hire freelancers for customer-facing positions.

-If you’re using a file sharing application, it’s important that you manage access control to protect sensitive data, whether it’s your information, or your clients’.
+If you’re using a file-sharing application, you must manage access control to protect sensitive data, whether your information or your clients.
 You’ll also want to set standards for responsiveness and availability.
 One of the great pitfalls of letting workers telecommute is the sliding scale of availability.
-Most remote workers want to benefit from being able to adjust their schedule a little bit, sleep in one day, work late the next.
-However it’s important that you set a standard for when you need them available for communication, especially when it comes to handling time-sensitive projects.
+Most remote workers want to benefit from being able to adjust their schedule a little bit, sleep in one day, and work late the next.
+However, you must set a standard for when you need them available for communication, especially when it comes to handling time-sensitive projects.

 3) Don’t Be Afraid to Change Things Up

-Bringing a second office online, or letting employees work from home can be a nerve-racking experience.
-Fortunately, there are plenty of tools available to monitor remote workers to make sure the tasks you need done get completed.
-From VoIP phone systems that are hosted remotely, to file sharing programs designed to facilitate better collaboration and maximize productivity.
-All in all, starting a new program like this can be an extremely rewarding undertaking, and while not for the faint of heart (or the poorly organized), it can take any business to new heights.
+Bringing a second office online or letting employees work from home can be a nerve-racking experience.
+Fortunately, plenty of tools are available to monitor remote workers to ensure the tasks you need to complete get completed, from VoIP phone systems hosted remotely to file-sharing programs designed to facilitate better collaboration and maximize productivity.
+Starting a new program like this can be extremely rewarding, and while not for the faint of heart (or the poorly organized), it can take any business to new heights.

-Looking for a powerful VoIP hosted PBX system that’s full of features and easy to use?
-Then call Press8 Telecom at: 800-349-VOIP (8647).
-We are the small business phone system experts.
+Looking for a powerful VoIP-hosted PBX system that’s full of features and easy to use?
+Then call Press8 Telecom at 800-349-VOIP (8647).
+We are small business phone system experts.

 Back To